 From Jan 2017 to June 2019 I was based in Lancaster UK, as a Professor at Lancaster University.
 For someone who is slow to embrace change in middle age, this was a big move.
 I had spent the previous 14 years teaching in Melbourne, Australia, own a house there, and we (my wife, son and I) were well settled.
 The last time I had worked full time in the UK was in 2001, when I left the London School of Economics to work in Tucson, Arizona.
 I did, however grow up in the UK, and I have parents, sister, and nephews there.

 Arriving in Lancaster so many years later, many things were different in the university environment, aside from the geography.
-I had to learn on the job.
+I was older, for one thing, and I had to learn on the job.
 This was not a huge hardship, but it did provide interesting comparisons.
 Fortunately my initial work obligation was teaching a class where I could largely build on what I had been doing in Melbourne, so rewriting lectures was manageable.
-This cannot be a blog about my views of working conditions, but the strangest thing (to me), was that I was not allowed to completely manage my own teaching, even as a new Professor and head of a research group and with 26 years teaching experience.
-Teaching is now controlled by people on two teaching committees.
-For my own class I had to use last year’s agreed assessments set by a different lecturer.
+This cannot be a discussion of my views of working conditions, but the strangest thing (to me), was that I was not allowed to completely manage my own teaching, even as a new Professor and head of a research group and with 26 years of teaching experience.
+Teaching was controlled by people on two teaching committees and by a number of rules.
 I was very used to directing my own syllabus, assessments, and sometimes asking students what content that would like to add to a class, at the beginning of the semester.
 No such luck in the UK.
+For my own class I had to use last year’s agreed assessments set by a different lecturer.
 Assessment included an exam.
 I was horrified: I do not use exams.
 They freak out the students, make grading drag on into the summer break, and test what you can put down in two essays in two hours from a short list of questions vetted by other lecturers.
 Not until the third year of teaching this class could I get all of this changed, which the students of course appreciated.
-I should say that the British lecturers found all this quite normal and it is because of university and national teaching quality measures that increased they oversight in recent years [although with some negative effects – odd ‘quality control’ and the financial imperatives seem to have led to too many 1sts and 2is given in the UK for example].
+I should say that the British lecturers found all this quite normal and it is because of university and national teaching quality measures that increased oversight of what lecturers get up to in recent years [although with some negative effects – odd ‘quality control’ and the financial imperatives seem to have led to too many 1sts and 2is given in the UK for example].
 But it caused me sleepless nights.

-A digression.
-Years of research in West African rural communities, from a PhD in Burkina and a big research project in Niger, led me to be pretty sceptical about the import of Western agritech innovations, like new crop varieties, to Africa without considerable forethought and with input from farmers.
+A digression on working in interdisciplinary settings.
+I am not a well known researcher on African agriculture, but I do have years of research in West African rural communities, from a PhD in Burkina and ran a big research project in Niger.
+These led me to be pretty sceptical about the import of Western agritech innovations, like new crop varieties, to Africa without considerable forethought and with input from farmers.
 These might produce more crop yield in the lab, and some under field conditions, but as the anthropologist Paul Richards reminds us, they rarely adapt well to the social and economic environment of a semi-subsistence African village, where labour requirements, social norms, indigenous innovation, and gender relations determine what can be grown and where, in varying micro-environments.
 Those issues and behaviours have been developed over centuries, are quite remarkable, and exist despite constraints on crop production being considerable.
 Changing photosensitivity or improved pest resistance of plants bred in modern labs is essentially unimportant for farmers if the crop does not fit within local labour patterns and gender relations.
 Painstaking research is needed to work out these contexts – we could call it ‘technography’ as Richards does, or ‘Agricultural Innovation Systems (AIS) thinking’ as others do, or the ‘political ecology of agriculture’.
 It should be part of trialling every scientific innovation but it is often skipped, scanted or deemed to be somebody else’s job.
 I have spent much of my research career illustrating how much better farmers are at managing harsh environments, than some scientists give them credit for, following the work of Mike Mortimore and others.
-I also challenge another myth – what Andy Stirling calls ‘incumbent’ approaches to innovation – we don’t have a ‘food security crisis’ if our global food surpluses were better distributed – it’s an access to food question in the countries I know, not a ‘need to produce more’ problem at this stage, assuming good distribution and overcoming power inequalities.
-Agribusiness is not necessarily the friend of the poor and vulnerable, either, and ag science often de-facto supports commercial operators, who can afford to buy seeds, better than semi-subsistence farmers.
+I also challenge another myth – what Andy Stirling calls ‘incumbent’ approaches to innovation.
+We don’t have a ‘food security crisis’ if our global food surpluses were better distributed – it’s an access to food question in the countries I know, not a ‘need to produce more’ problem at this stage, assuming good distribution and overcoming power inequalities [a big problem to work on].
+Agribusiness is not necessarily the friend of the poor and vulnerable, either, and ag science often supports commercial operators de-facto without delving into their issues.
+Agribusiness can afford to buy seeds, and take over land, better than semi-subsistence farmers.

-I know, and I found, this type of talk is not popular among plant biologists, of the type that don’t do such fieldwork.
+I know, and I found, this type of talk is not popular among plant biologists, of the type that don’t consider such ethical issues or do such fieldwork.
 Why a failure to engage with basic and proven issues that determine whether lab research will be taken up?
 Or, why not follow through how seeds and plants are actually absorbed into and used in social systems?
 The failure to consider this point upset me on a few occasions – eg presenting to a less than sympathetic audience at an N8 AgriFood meeting.
 And again when I was not invited to particularly crucial meetings in my department-lots of other junior and senior people were.
-The other major strand of the department, environment science, does useful work – it’s by far the most recognised field in a department that no longer bears its name.
-I’m not much of a lone worker, able to be head down and ignoring what is going on down the corridor, and I probably needed, if I had stayed around longer, to try to rescue my situation by securing funding for work on agricultural innovations that crossed from seeds to people and into the important social questions.
+I’m not much of a lone worker, able to be head down and ignoring what is going on down the corridor, and a lot of it was plant biology.
+I probably needed, if I had stayed around longer, to try to rescue my situation by securing funding for work on agricultural innovations that crossed from seeds to people and into the important social questions.
+But I guess none of this would have been well received.

 Really, just different priorities and philosophies at play.
-The problem of finding like-minded people was not insurmountable since the Dept. also contained some friendly people including some stellar social scientists.
+The problem of finding like-minded people was not insurmountable since the Dept. also contained some friendly people including some stellar social scientists, with a different social circle.
 And, a good group of those across campus in other departments – Lancaster was the home of John Urry who founded the Mobilities Paradigm [he sadly passed away before I arrived], Brian Wynne, and Andrew Sayer and Bob Jessop are still teaching.
-But when I joined Lancaster I soon realised our particular grouping was better known outside the university than within [and our teaching was popular].
+The Institute for Social Futures, established by Urry, still meets regularly and has core support.
+It’s not so big on the sort of work I do, but every university should have something similar.
+When I joined Lancaster I soon realised our particular grouping on political ecology was better known outside the university than within [and our teaching was popular].
 In debate about planetary and environmental matters in the UK, we were often listened to, but in internal university issues, less so.
 Investment in hiring me [and appointing a successor in 2019], as well as some internal promotions and successes, were welcome exceptions to this.
-But I was hired in part to introduce some change.
+But I was hired in part to introduce some change and to raise the profile of social sciences in the light of various environmental emergencies.
 Sadly I am not sure I really managed that, for research or for teaching.

 Regular life for me in Lancaster revolved around very hard work in term time, less so in the vacations but still full time.
-On research, there were plenty of grants to apply for, more than when I left the UK in 2001, but unfortunately none of my/our applications were successful.
-Instead, I went to Ghana to start some new work on supporting small farmers – first time back in West Africa since 2001- and spent a lot of time editing work for the Journal of Political Ecology , writing, and helping on other tasks including managing the Lancaster Political Ecology research group and a lot of refereeing of articles, assessing job candidates, PhDs and promotions.
+On research, there were plenty of grants to apply for, more than when I left the UK in 2001, but unfortunately none of my/our applications were successful [long story – one was, apparently but without me, and another I had to leave and it later won E1.3m!].
+I went to Ghana to start some new work on supporting small farmers – first time back in West Africa since 2001- and spent a lot of time editing work for the Journal of Political Ecology , writing, and helping on other tasks including managing the Lancaster Political Ecology research group and a lot of refereeing of articles, assessing job candidates, PhDs and promotions.
 Some of this took me to London, Cambridge, Switzerland, Austria and the Netherlands, and I felt like a real European academic for the first time in decades.
 That was one of the attractions of leaving my comfortable 10sq km of Melbourne – to treat Lancaster as a European town.

 I spent all but one year in the city on my own.
 I moved house once, to a small terraced house with a less than helpful landlord, when the building in Greaves Park was repossessed and changed hands.
 I went into town every day, and discovered three places to hang around and eat and drink coffee – the Hall [in an old chapel with distressed chic features, and quite high-end for Lancaster], the Whale Tail vegetarian café above the organic shop, Single Step, and Roots Café, which did not survive into 2019.
 Brew Cafe was doing well when I left.
 Paul from Brittany sold his crépes in the market and provided French conversation.
 Having visited one place or the other, there was shopping to do at the twice weekly market or a supermarket, and some cycling – to the seafront at Morecambe for example.
 The Bowland Fells behind the town to the East defeated me on my small folding bike.
 I did not have all that much else to do in town.
 Staff at the university had their social networks and much younger families too.
 Some lived further afield.
 I also spent many weekends visiting my elderly parents elsewhere in the UK, travelling for up to 6 hours each way to do so.